Smoothfm

-smoothfm is an Australian commercial radio network owned and operated by NOVA Entertainment.
+smoothfm is an Australian commercial radio network owned and operated by Nova Entertainment.
 From original launch in 2012, The format was focused on providing 'more music and less talk' along with an eclectic easy-listening playlist, usually featuring ballads.
-From the launch on Valentine’s Day in February 2020, the station revised genres when the primary channel became a Hot-Adult Contemporary radio station providing feel good and dance music.
+From Valentine’s Day in February 2020, the station revised genres when the primary channel became an adult contemporary radio station.

 History

 Vega

 Vega launched in 2005 to target the baby boomer market of listeners in the 40 to 60 age bracket, with a mix of talk and music from the 1960s to the 2000s.
 The positioning statement for the network was "On your wavelength" with a blue squiggle and sign wave as the logo.

 The network first launched in August 2005 in Sydney and September 2005 in Melbourne along with announcers Angela Catterns, Denise Scott, Shaun Micallef, Beverley O'Connor, Wendy Harmer, Francis Leach, Wilbur Wilde, Tony Squires, Rebecca Wilson and Mike Perso.

 To coincide with the station's positioning statement the first song played at the launch was Van Morrison's Wavelength.

 Vega's stations had failed to attract a significant audience with the Sydney station reaching a 1.8 percent audience share, and the Melbourne station gained a 1.2 percent share, placing it second last (ahead only of ABC NewsRadio) and last out of surveyed stations in each market, respectively.
 However, station management state that the slow take-up was to be expected, claiming the target audience will be slower than some audience groups to try a new station.